 If you've ever attempted to cross town during rush hour, navigate through Kenmore Square when the Boston Red Sox have a home game, or travel in and around Cambridge when school is letting out, then you've experienced Boston's legendary traffic.
-However, several companies are seeking to alleviate the gridlock with ride and car-sharing programs - and in many cases, they can even be cheaper than taxis and have become the preferred mode of transportation for locals and tourists alike.
+However, several companies are seeking to alleviate the gridlock with ride- and car-sharing programs - and in many cases, they can even be cheaper than taxis and have become the preferred mode of transportation for locals and tourists alike.

 Although getting rid of personal vehicles in Boston altogether isn't realistic, ride- and car-sharing is certainly becoming a staple of Boston life for visitors and residents alike, especially for those who opt to not even have a car in the city or don't want to give up precious parking spots.

 If you're planning to visit Boston and don't want to deal with the hassle of renting, parking or even just driving a car in the city, consider instead using ride-sharing services like Lyft or Uber to get you to your destination while cutting down on traffic congestion on the city's busy streets.
 If you're most concerned about renting a car, consider using Zipcar to rent one for shorter periods of time to get from one destination to another.